ircv3/ircv3-specifications/extensions/message-tags.md

 Message tags are a mechanism for adding additional metadata on a per-message basis.
 This is achieved via an extension to the protocol message format, enabled via capability negotiation.

+Tags are simple keys that MAY have optional string data as values.

-Tagged messages can be initiated by both servers and clients.
+Tagged messages can be sent by both servers and clients.
 The usage of individual tags are specified in their own documents.

 ## Format